rtouze/best-practices/chapters/BP_076_en.md

 ### Example

-In the case of complex queries with large amounts of data, whan a relational database management system (RDBMS) is used, stored procedures should be used because:
+In the case of complex queries with large amounts of data, when a relational database management system (RDBMS) is used, stored procedures should be used because:

 - stored procedures save queries interpretation on server side since they are pre-compiled;